sixcious/url-incrementer/README.md

 - NOTE: The options had to be reset due to this major update and the way URLI now modularizes permissions for each feature.
 I'm VERY sorry for this.

 Special Thanks:
-Nick MW Prince and Gopi P. (AUTO Concept), Coolio Wolfus (Ver 1.X Testing), Eric C. (Alphanumeric Concept), Blue / Will / Adam C (Feedback)
+NickMWPrince and Gopi P. (AUTO Concept), Coolio Wolfus (Ver 1.X Testing), Eric C. (Alphanumeric Concept), Blue / Will / Adam C (Feedback)

 ... and most of all you for using URLI!